quicwg/base-drafts/draft-ietf-quic-http.md

 application.

 QUIC reserves Stream 0 for crypto operations (the handshake, crypto config updates).
-Stream 1 is reserved for sending and receiving HTTP control frames, and is analogous to HTTP/2's Stream 0.
-This connection control stream is considered critical to the HTTP connection.
-If the connection control stream is closed for any reason, this MUST be treated as a connection error of type QUIC_CLOSED_CRITICAL_STREAM.
+Stream 1 in both directions is reserved for sending and receiving HTTP control frames.
+The resulting bidirectional channel is analogous to HTTP/2's Stream 0.
+This connection control stream pair is considered critical to the HTTP connection.
+If either connection control stream is closed for any reason, this MUST be treated as a connection error of type QUIC_CLOSED_CRITICAL_STREAM.

 When HTTP headers and data are sent over QUIC, the QUIC layer handles most of the stream management.
-An HTTP request/response consumes a pair of streams: This means that the client's first request occurs on QUIC streams 3 and 5, the second on stream 7 and 9, and so on.
-The server's first push consumes streams 2 and 4.
+An HTTP request/response consumes a pair of streams in each direction.
-This amounts to the second least-significant bit differentiating the two streams in a request.

-The lower-numbered stream is called the message control stream and carries frames related to the request/response, including HEADERS.
-The higher-numbered stream is the data stream and carries the request/response body with no additional framing.
-Note that a request or response without a body will cause this stream to be half-closed in the corresponding direction without transferring data.

-Because the message control stream contains HPACK data which manipulates connection-level state, the message control stream MUST NOT be closed with a stream-level error.
-If an implementation chooses to reject a request with a QUIC error code, it MUST trigger a QUIC RST_STREAM on the data stream only.
-An implementation MAY close (FIN) a message control stream without completing a full HTTP message if the data stream has been abruptly closed.
-Data on message control streams MUST be fully consumed, or the connection terminated.

-All message control streams are considered critical to the HTTP connection.
-If a message control stream is terminated abruptly for any reason, this MUST be treated as a connection error of type HTTP_RST_CONTROL_STREAM.
-When a message control stream terminates cleanly, if the last frame on the stream was truncated, this MUST be treated as a connection error (see HTTP_MALFORMED_* in
-{{http-error-codes}}).
+Aside from the connection control streams, the beginning of each stream starts with a short stream header.
+This stream header is used to identify the type of stream and to link the stream to another stream as necessary.
+See
+{{stream-header}} for more details on the stream header.

+\[Editor's Note: the following paragraph is clearly busted.
+We will need QPACK/QCRAM for this to work.]
+Request, response and push streams contain HPACK data which manipulates connection-level state.
+Therefore, these streams MUST NOT be closed with a stream-level error.

-Pairs of streams must be utilized sequentially, with no gaps.
-The data stream is opened at the same time as the message control stream is opened and is closed after transferring the body.
-The data stream is closed immediately after sending the request headers if there is no body.
+Streams must be opened sequentially, with no gaps.
+Data streams SHOULD be opened after the request, response or push stream is opened.
+Data streams are closed after transferring the body.
+Data streams are not opened for messages that contain no body and messages that contain an empty body.

 HTTP does not need to do any separate multiplexing when using QUIC - data sent over a QUIC stream always maps to a particular HTTP transaction.
 Requests and